010Void101/FortiGate-NSE4-Eval/05. Security Policies and Profiles/profiles_and_policies.md

 - The security profiles used are Web, DNS, Application Control, IPS and WAF (available on evaluation license)
 - SSL inspection is also used but the already available "custom-deep-inspection" profile is modified as EVAL license only allows that
 - Anti Virus profile is not available along with few settings in the Web and IPS profiles
+- Most of security profiles work when the firewall policy is set into proxy based mode instead of flow based mode
+- Secondly security profiles would require the SSL inspection already set for them to work properly

 | ![fw1_policies](/assets/screenshots/05/fw1_policies.png) |
 | :--: |